 Owner | KPA-CTP

 Since I was young, I have had a passion for working with animals.
 I have always enjoyed observing and appreciating all animals, particularly dogs.
 I found these goofy furballs that live in our homes especially fascinating, from their complex range of emotions and signals, to their unique way of loving another species so unconditionally.
 My passion for dog training was sparked when my family became volunteer puppy raisers for Guiding Eyes for the Blind.
-I found the process of training a dog the foundational skills it would need to one day change someone’s life so fulfilling.
+The process of teaching a dog the foundational skills they would need to one day change someone’s life fulfilling.
 Throughout my teen and young adult years, I always had one foot in the animal world- from volunteering at horse stables, to working in a dog grooming salon, to dog walking around Albany.
 My career as a professional dog walker inspired me to pursue a professional dog training certification through Karen Pryor Academy (KPA-CTP).
 I chose this particular certification because the curriculum follows modern ideologies around dog training that are proven in research to produce lasting results.
-It breaks away from the outdated ideas around being an alpha to your dog and the need for correction in training.
-Instead, using humane, positive, science-based methods, I focus on creating an environment that sets you and your dog up for success.
-KPA is considered one of the most rigorous and prestigious programs available, and it’s certified trainers finish the program with a wonderful range of skills and tools to assist clients in improving their relationships with their dogs.
+It breaks away from the outdated ideas around being an alpha to your dog and the need for corrections and punishment in training.
+Instead, using humane, positive, research-backed methods, I focus on creating an environment that sets you and your dog up for success.
+KPA is considered one of the most rigorous and prestigious programs available, and its certified trainers finish the program with a wide range of skills and tools to assist clients in improving their relationships with their dogs.

 My promise to you is that together, we can create opportunities for your dog to feel secure making the right choices as they move forward through the learning process.
 Even if your dog is with me for walks or other services, you can have peace of mind knowing your dog is relaxed, happy and free to be themselves during that experience.

 Thank you for choosing Capital Canines for your dog’s needs!